v-dh/objectivGitSSL/README.md

 # ObjectiveGitSSL

-This repo is just a fork of ObjectivGit for tests about git and SSL mutual auth client.
+This repo is just a fork of [ObjectiveGit](https://github.com/libgit2/objective-git) to test about git and SSL mutual auth client.

 # ObjectiveGit